The first principle is that you must not fool yourself – and you are the easiest person to fool, Richard Feynman

 As time progresses, both states’ advertising budgets will return to equilibrium, indicating that peace (or balance) in tourism advertising is eventually restored.

-A source node is an equilibrium point where trajectories diverge or move away from the node as time progresses (i.e., as t→ ∞).
+A source node is an equilibrium point where all nearby trajectories in the phase plane move away from the node as time progresses (i.e., as t→ ∞).
+This behavior signifies that the system is unstable, as small perturbations from the equilibrium point will grow over time, causing the system to diverge from equilibrium.

 For λ1 = 1 > 0, the eigenvector is $(\begin{smallmatrix}2\\ 1\end{smallmatrix})$.
 This means that the trajectory associated with this eigenvalue lies along the line y = $\frac{1}{2}x$.
 For λ2 = 3 > 0, the eigenvector is $(\begin{smallmatrix}1\\ 1\end{smallmatrix})$.
 This means that the trajectory associated with this eigenvalue lies along the line y = x.

-Since both eigenvalues are positive, all trajectories will diverge or move away from the origin as t increases.
+Since both eigenvalues are positive, all trajectories in the vicinity of the origin will diverge away from it as time progresses, making the origin an unstable node or source.

-As t increases, the dominate term is $C_1(\begin{smallmatrix}1\\ -1\end{smallmatrix})e^{3t}$,causing rapid growth in the direction of $(\begin{smallmatrix}1\\ -1\end{smallmatrix})$.
-For any other initial point not lying on these lines, the trajectory will initially be influenced by both eigenvectors, but as t increases, the term e3t will dominate, causing the trajectory to align with the direction of $(\begin{smallmatrix}1\\\ -1\end{smallmatrix})$
+As t increases, the dominate term is the one associated with the larger eigenvalue in magnitude λ2 = 3, i.e., $C_1(\begin{smallmatrix}1\\ -1\end{smallmatrix})e^{3t}$, will dominate the behavior of the system causing rapid growth in the direction of $(\begin{smallmatrix}1\\ -1\end{smallmatrix})$.
+For any other initial point not lying on these lines, the trajectory will initially be influenced by both eigenvectors, but as t increases, the term e3t will dominate, causing the trajectory to align with the direction of the eigenvector $(\begin{smallmatrix}1\\\ -1\end{smallmatrix})$, resulting in rapid growth along the line y = x.

 Since all trajectories move away from the origin, the system is classified as unstable.
 Refer to Figure A for a visual representation and aid in understanding it.